Emergency services at milk tanker and tractor crash near Rotorua - NZ Herald

-Emergency services are at a crash between a milk tanker and a tractor near Rotorua.
+State Highway 5 is now closed following a crash between a milk tanker and a mowing tractor near Rotorua.

-A police spokeswoman said police were called to the crash on State Highway 5, about 25km northwest of Rotorua, about 10.40am.
+A police spokeswoman said police were called to the crash, about 25km northwest of Rotorua, about 10.40am.

 The drivers of both vehicles are currently trapped.